-For rehabilitation of projects not previously funded by AHFA, the minimum rehabilitation expenditure of \$20,000 of hard construction costs per qualified housing credit unit may be allowed, but only if supported by a Capital Needs Assessment satisfactory to AHFA.
-AHFA requirements for Capital Needs Assessment are located at www.AHFA.com.
-For rehabilitation of projects previously funded by AHFA, the application must meet all threshold requirements set forth in this QAP, except that AHFA will require a minimum rehabilitation expenditure of \$12,500 of hard construction costs per qualified housing credit unit.
+For rehabilitation of Projects previously funded by AHFA, AHFA will require a minimum rehabilitation expenditure of \$12,500 of hard construction costs per qualified Housing Credit unit.
 In no event may the minimum rehabilitation expenditure be less than the greater of (a) the amount required by Section 42 of the Internal Revenue Code or other applicable law, and (b) \$12,500 per qualified low-income unit.
-AHFA underwriting and cost requirements outlined in Section II (E)(1.) of the QAP will also apply.
+AHFA underwriting and cost requirements outlined in Section II.E.(1) of this QAP will also apply.